mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 Applications commonly generate either bulk data (e.g. files) or bursts of data (e.g. segments of media) that transport protocols deliver into the network based on congestion control algorithms.

 RFCs describing congestion control generally refer to a congestion window (cwnd) state variable as an upper limit for either the number of unacknowledged packets or bytes that a sender is allowed to emit.
 This limits the sender's transmission rate at the granularity of a round-trip time (RTT).
 If the sender transmits the entire cwnd sized data in an instant, this can result in unnecessarily high queuing and eventually packet losses at the bottleneck.
 Such consequences are detrimental to users' applications in terms of both responsiveness and goodput.
 To solve this problem, the concept of pacing was introduced.
-Pacing allows to send the same cwnd sized data but spread it across a round-trip time more evenly.
+Pacing allows a sender to send a cwnd of data, but to spread transmission more evenly across a round-trip time.

 Congestion control specifications always allow to send less than the cwnd, or temporarily emit packets at a lower rate.
 Accordingly, it is in line with these specifications to pace packets.
-Pacing is known to have advantages -- if some packets arrive at a bottleneck as a burst (all packets being back-to-back), loss can be more likely to happen than in a case where there are time gaps between packets (e.g., when they are spread out over the RTT).
+Pacing is known to have advantages -- if some packets arrive at a bottleneck as a burst (all packets sent back-to-back), loss can be more likely than in a case where there are time gaps between packets (e.g., when they are spread over the RTT).
 It also means that pacing is less likely to cause any sudden, ephemeral increases in queuing delay.
 Since keeping the queues short reduces packet losses, pacing can also yield higher goodput by reducing the time lost in loss recovery.

 Because of its known advantages, pacing has become common in implementations of congestion controlled transports.
 It is also an integral element of the "BBR" congestion control mechanism {{?I-D.ietf-ccwg-bbr}}.